Brett Anderson: Personal life

 In the early days of Suede's career, Anderson made a comment that he was "a bisexual man who never had a homosexual experience."

 The recording of Suede's Head Music was plagued with difficulties such as Anderson's addiction to heroin and crack cocaine which showed in his increasingly unpredictable behaviour and gaunt appearance, which contrasted with his previously healthy and androgynous appearance.
 While Anderson had been taking drugs moderately during Suede's career up to that point, he was addicted for two and a half years, but stopped in late 1999, when somebody very close to him became ill.
 He has been clean since.
 Speaking of his addiction, Anderson said, "Anyone who has ever tried crack will know exactly why I took it.
 It's the scariest drug in the world because the hit you get from it is so, so seductive.
 I wanted to experience that, and I did – repeatedly."

 Anderson is married to Jodie, a naturopath, with whom he has a step-son and son.

 In 2018, Anderson released an autobiography titled Coal Black Mornings.
-The second part of the book, called Afternoon With The Blinds Drawn was released a year later.
+A second book, called Afternoons With The Blinds Drawn was released a year later.